Pointsbet Sportsbook NJ – Sweet Welcome Bonus & Pointsbetting!

 - Online Bank Transfer

-You’ll have to apply for it on their site and have it shipped to an address.
-To avoid arousing suspicion, you may have to set up a private P.O.
-Box, or have a trusted friend receive it.
-7-10 business days later, you’ll be able to fund your account and make withdrawals with this card.
+Pointsbet Debit MasterCard.
+You’ll have to apply for it on their site and have it shipped to an address within 7-10 business days later, you’ll be able to fund your account and make withdrawals with this card.

-While this is a workable solution for those with privacy concerns, there are better options out there.
+There are better options out there.
 E-wallets like PayPal or apps like PayNearMe produce little or no evidence of gaming activity.
-As time passes, we hope Pointsbet will adopt these deposit options.
+Pointsbet NJ is a newer site and we hope they will adopt these deposit options in the near future.

 - Online Bank Transfer